AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 ---
 # Persistence

 Dimension persistence is a combination of allocation and expiration.
 Together, they determine how or whether dimension values persist from one event to the next.
 Dimension persistence is configured on a dimension within Data Views and is retroactive and non-destructive to the data it is applied to.
-Dimension persistence is an on-the-fly data transformation applied to a dimension that occurs before filtering or other analysis operations are done in reporting.
+Dimension persistence is an immediate data transformation applied to a dimension that occurs before filtering or other analysis operations are done in reporting.

 * By default, a dimension value does not have any persistence enabled.
 * By default, when any allocation model is enabled fir a dimension, an expiration of [!UICONTROL Session] is used.